aiidateam/aiida-tutorials/docs/sections/running_processes/workflows.md

 ```

-The default protocol uses the PBE exchange-correlation functional with suitable pseudopotentials and energy cutoffs from the [SSSP library version 1.1][sssp library version 1.1] we installed earlier.
+The default protocol uses the PBE exchange-correlation functional with suitable pseudopotentials and energy cutoffs from the [SSSP library version 1.1](https://www.materialscloud.org/discover/sssp/table/efficiency) we installed earlier.
-Finally, we just need to submit the builder in the same way as we did for the calculation:
+Finally, we just need to submit the builder in the same way as we did for the calculation job:

 ```{code-block} ipython